gymrek-lab/CITRUS/doc/user_guide.md

 ### Defining Input Nodes

 Input nodes are defined in the 'input_nodes' list of dictionaries.
 Each dictionary defines a single input node, but nodes may contain multiple variants (as with the "LDLR_missense_variants" node in the example above).
+Like all nodes in the graph, input nodes have a unique string alias that is used to refer to them in the the configuration file (e.g. when specifying the input to operator nodes).

 The typical behavior of input nodes is to treat the reference allele as a 0 and any alternate alleles as a 1.
 Nodes may specify other behavior to handle things like multi-allelic sites or other features like SNP copy number.